darcamo/cmake-integration/README.md

 folders for different presets.

+## Hiding some targets during completion

+When invoking `cmake-integration-save-and-compile`, a list of targets is presented, allowing the user to select one for compilation.
+In many cases, you may only be interested in a specific subset of targets, such as executable targets.
+To streamline this process, several variables can be used to filter the targets displayed during completion.
+These variables are:

+- `cmake-integration-include-subproject-targets-during-completion`
+- `cmake-integration-hide-library-targets-during-completion`
+- `cmake-integration-hide-utility-targets-during-completion`

+By default, subprojects are included, and no targets are hidden.
+You only need to configure these variables if you want to reduce the number of targets shown during completion, which can be useful for improving performance in large projects (mainly during the initial run, as the target list is cached thereafter).
+Additionally, even if these variables are set to filter the target list, you can temporarily override them and display all targets by pressing `C-u C-u` before executing `cmake-integration-save-and-compile`.

 ## Project Configuration (Non-Version Controlled Projects)

 `cmake-integration` relies on Emacs's `project` infrastructure to find the project root.
 For Git repositories, this